pgte/nodeconf-bcn-2015/README.md

 # async microservices with node - Bruno Pedro

-organize service around business capabilites designed for failure decentralised governance loosely coupled, limited responsibility

-connected through common interface, usually HTTP synchronous requires more orchestration have to handle failures, latenc

-async calls 1-1: complex

-using a broker
-AMQP: advanced pub-sub, transactional
-publish: fire-and-forget, or confirmed configurable routing and subscribe can even consume via webhook (is that in rabbit?)

-amqplib

-patterns:
-work queue, pubsub, webhook, routing, backpressure, RPC (noo)

-# networking for node programmers - aria stewart

-unix history, beggining of networking, mainframes, terminals E1 trunk - 50 something 64 KB channels leased line, wide area network, ATM over DSL

-1980s local networks, token ring etc, converged to Ethernet

-OSI model, layer 2 ethernet, layer 3 ip

-layer 2 -3 link, Ethernet ARP, who has this ip to talk to, then caches if not local IP to talk to then gateway

-layer 3 IP
-address for a single interface
-4 bytes, network part, host id, A, B, C, D, etc class, /16 /24 /24 network: 5.6.7 host: .1

-local not too many routes
-on the internet, millions of routeo broad routes to send traffic to EU, US, etc

-starting to use ipv6, 128 bit, 64 bit for host and network, each routing more complex though

-traceroute -an 24.75.24.253
-backbone routers don't always incr hop, also don't always advertise

-id getting packets accross the network, just by reading a few bytes of the beggining of the paacket

-DNS:

-layer 4: TCP

-connection 2 IPs 2 ports
-source port usually chisen randomly each conn tracks how much bufferspace left to send drop packets are rarer these dates, but delayed can still happen

-TCP starts kind of slow

-new constraints: mobile phones high bandwith but delay convergence ip6 starting to happen

-unevenly distirbuted future, 2G home common

-network scale limits, no more ipv4 addresses
-ISP doing NAT, same IP fro lots of customers

-network disintermediation
-hybrid partly p2p - centralized

-webrtc - p2p
-scuttlebutt, torrent experiment

-old mistakes: circuitswitch vs packet
+## microservices
+* organize service around business capabilities
+* designed for resilience and decentralized ownership and deployment
+* loosely coupled, limited responsibility

+* connected through common interface, usually HTTP
+* can also use a broker to decouple even more and simplify

+## AMQP
+* advanced pub-sub, transactional
+* publish: fire-and-forget, or confirmed
+* configurable routing and subscribe
+* can even consume via web-hook (rabbit plugin)

+## amqplib

+## patterns
+work queue, pubsub, webhook, routing, backpressure, RPC

+# networking for node programmers - Aria Stewart

+* brief history on the begginings of networking

+## Ethernet
+* 1980s local networks converged to Ethernet
+* OSI model, layer 2 ethernet (layer 3 ip)

+## ARP
+* layer 2-3 link - Ethernet - IP
+* who has this ip? then caches
+* if not local IP to talk to then gateway

+## IP
+* address for a single interface
+* getting packets across networks, just reading a few bytes of the beginning of packet
+* 4 bytes, network part, host id, A, B, C, D, etc class, /16 /24
+* e.g. /24 network: 5.6.7 host: .1
+* local network - usually not too many routes
+* on the internet: broad routes to send traffic to EU, US, etc

+## IPv6
+* starting to happen
+* 128 bit, 64 bit for host and network, each
+* routing bit more complex though

+## traceroute
+* e.g. `traceroute -an 24.75.24.253`
+* backbone routers don't always increment hop count
+* also don't always advertise who they are

+## DNS

+## TCP
+* connection is defined by 2 IPs, 2 ports
+* source port usually chosen randomly
+* each conn tracks how much buffer space left to send
+* drop packets are rarer these dates, but delayed is common
+* TCP connection setup kind of slow

+## new constraints: mobile phones
+* high bandwidth but delay

+## convergence
+* IPv6 starting to happen

+## unevenly distributed future
+* e.g. 2G connection speeds common in India

+## network scale limits
+* no more ipv4 addresses
+* ISP doing NAT, same IP for lots of customers

+# network disintermediation
+* hybrid p2p - centralized
+* webRTC, scuttlebutt, torrent experiments